theolivenbaum/resin/README.md

 Resin's document storage engine is pluggable.
 Implement your own storage engine through the IDocumentStoreWriter, IDocumentStoreReadSessionFactory, IDocumentStoreReadSession and IDocumentStoreDeleteOperation interfaces.

-Database builders in need of Resin's indexing capabilities can either integrate as a store pluggin or implement a null store.
+Database builders in need of Resin's indexing capabilities specifically and nothing but, can either integrate as a store pluggin or implement a null store and query towards the index to resolve documents by e.g. primary key.

 ## Supported .net version
 Resin is built for dotnet Core 1.1.